-The "Mount Pleasant Cottage School UFSD Procedural Guide for School Crisis" describes methods for the District to handle threats.
-The "Guide" gives step-by-step procedures for District employees to follow in the event of a threat.
-The "Guide" addresses threats from residents, day students, visitors and staff.
+The Building Safety Plan gives step-by-step procedures for District employees to follow in the event of a threat.
+The Building Safety Plan addresses threats from residents, day students, visitors and staff.
 It addresses violent acts, bomb threats and weapons on campus.
 The "Code of Conduct" addresses behavior fully.
 As outlined in the "Code of Conduct", Staff, the Assistant Principal, or the Principal addresses threats immediately.
 A hierarchy of responses has been developed and is utilized when addressing violent behavior.
 Communication with the Agency is maintained whenever violent behavior is addressed.
 Members of the CRT have been trained to deescalate threats of violence by students and other personnel.
 Our safety team has also been trained to handle acts of violence and to recognize early warning signs of direct and implied acts of violence.